An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of the Wigner-Deutsch collaboration based on the principle of typicality

-where the second and last equalities follow from \eqref{eq:EUD-MF-S} and \eqref{eq:EDTE-MF0=00_MF1=11}, respectively.
-On the other hand, according to Definition~\ref{def:unchanged-apparatus}, it is easy to check that the final states of the observer $\mathcal{F}$ is unchanged after the measurement by the observer $\mathcal{W}$ and therefore the final states of the observer $\mathcal{F}$ is confirmed before the measurement by the observer $\mathcal{W}$, where ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
+where the second equality follows from \eqref{eq:EUD-MF-S}, and the last equality follows from \eqref{eq:EDTE-MF0=00_MF1=11} and \eqref{eq:EDTE-k+=f1s2k0+k1}.
+On the other hand, according to Definition~\ref{def:unchanged-apparatus}, it is easy to check that the final states of the observer $\mathcal{F}$ are unchanged after the measurement by the observer $\mathcal{W}$ and therefore the final states of the observer $\mathcal{F}$ are confirmed before the measurement by the observer $\mathcal{W}$, where ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
 Thus, it follows from Postulate~\ref{Recursive Use} and \eqref{eq:WDc-SFW-state-immafter-MW} that, in our world $\omega$, for each $n\in\N^+$ the state of the $n$th composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}$, i.e., the $n$th copy of a composite system consisting of the system $\mathcal{S}$ and the two observers $\mathcal{F}$ and $\mathcal{W}$, immediately after the measurement $\mathcal{M}^\mathcal{F}$ is given by

 up to the normalization factor, where

 The vector \eqref{eq:WDc-Proj-virtual-state-Total-F} equals

 for every $n\in\N^+$, due to \eqref{eq:WDc-virtual-state-Total-F}.
 Thus, in our world $\omega$, for every $n\in\N^+$ the state of the composite system $\mathcal{S}+\mathcal{F}$ immediately after the measurement $\mathcal{M}^\mathcal{F}$ is given by